rdeniel/lutece-dev-plugin-pluginwizard/README.md

 * The model is simple and easy to understand.

 Cons
-The generation based upon a model which is datacentered doesn't imply that all plugins are based upon business layers.There are a many mechanisms in Lutece which helps to comply to requirements.
+The generation based upon a model which is datacentered doesn't imply that all plugins are based upon business layers.
+There are a many mechanisms in Lutece which helps to comply to requirements.
 The mechanismcould be the daemons which are responsible to execute asynchronous tasks or Role Based Access Control which offers the possibility to set up fine-grained control on declared resources.

 ##Plugin conception